Firefighters and Workers’ Compensation in Massachusetts

 Firefighters do not get regular workers’ compensation.
 Instead, they may be compensated under Mass.
 Gen. Laws Ch.
 41, § 111F.
 However, compensation tends to work a little differently for firefighters because they are usually employed by state or local governments.
 In general, firefighters who are injured on the job can leave work to recover without missing any payments.
 However, unlike ordinary workers’ compensation, the firefighter’s injury must be due to no fault of their own.

 Additionally, firefighters are often paid directly by their government employer rather than a private insurance carrier.
 This is because many government entities are self-insured.
 Firefighters can receive their compensation on a tax-free basis.
 There is no fixed limit on how long a firefighter may receive benefits, but they typically end once the employee retires, is pensioned, or is deemed by a physician able to return to work.
-Our Boston workers’ compensation lawyers can help you claim your benefits.
+Our Boston workers’ compensation lawyers can help you claim your workers compensation claims taxable Massachusetts.

 What Happens When a Firefighter Dies on the Job?